 - Residential Life will do its best to accommodate your roommate request.

-- It may be possible to room with a non-Honors roommate in the First Year Honors Residential Community.
+- It may be possible to room with a student not in the Honors Program in the First Year Honors Residential Community.

-Because space is limited, housing in an upperclassmen community is not guaranteed.
+The process of assigning Honors housing for sophomores, juniors, and seniors is handled by the Department of Residential Life through its online housing sign-up process.
+Because space is limited, housing in an upper-division community is not guaranteed.
 You must be approved for on-campus housing before being considered for Honors housing.
-The process of assigning Honors housing for sophomores, juniors, and seniors is handled by the Department of Residential Life through its online housing sign-up process.

 Please make sure you pay attention to ALL communications from Residential Life in order to reserve your room.